The Employment Standards Act, 2000, also known as the ESA, is a law that sets minimum standards for workplaces in Ontario.

 Once a claim is filed, ministry staff can attempt to resolve the issue between you and your employer.
 If the issue cannot be resolved, an investigation may begin.
 Claims are investigated as quickly as possible.
 The time it takes to complete the process varies.

-In completing the Claim Form, the employee must give details about:
+In completing the Claim Form, you must give details about:

-In addition, the employee will be asked to give information about the employer, such as:
+In addition, you will be asked to give information about the employer, such as:

-Once your claim has been reviewed, and all required information has been provided, an Employment Standards Officer of the Ministry of Labour will be assigned to investigate your claim.
+Once your claim has been reviewed, and all required information has been provided, an employment standards officer will be assigned to investigate your claim.

-During the investigation of a claim, the employee will be asked to provide some or all of the following:
+During the investigation of a claim, you will be asked to provide some or all of the following:

 Employers can also be prosecuted for contravening the ESA.
 If convicted, your employer may be fined and/or sent to jail.